 Though a rupture is not common, when a rupture or a leak in a saline breast implant occurs, the saline fluid is simply reabsorbed by the body and the implant deflates, creating a change in the size and appearance of the breast.
 Deflation is not a health concern or an emergency, but most women who experience deflation desire to replace the deflated implants as soon as possible to restore their appearance.

-Silicone implants may rupture also, but is not as obvious since silicone is not absorbed like saline implants.
-In order to detect a ruptured silicone-filled implant, women need to have a special screening by MRI or ultrasound that detects if the implant has ruptured.
+Silicone implants may also rupture, but is not as obvious since silicone is not absorbed like saline implants.
+In order to detect a ruptured silicone-filled implant, women need to have a special screening by MRI or ultrasound.
 It is recommended that women get regularly scheduled check-ups throughout the life of their implant in order to ensure its ongoing proper function.

 Implant manufacturers offer many styles and types of breast implants, so there are multiple options available to customize your look that best suits your lifestyle and body.
 We encourage you to discuss any concerns and expectations with Dr. Nagy so you are comfortable with your choice of implant for your surgery.
 Whether you choose saline or silicone implants, it is important for you to monitor your breast implants and follow-up with your plastic surgeon for appropriate checkups.